 Although Medicare is a federal program, our plan is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes Orange County, Los Angeles County except Catalina Island, and these parts of counties in California, in the following ZIP codes only:
+Our service area for this plan includes these parts of counties in California, in the following ZIP codes only: